 The color red is chosen for two reasons.
 The first is because red is a considered a lucky color and the second because it is thought that the color will frighten off the monster Nian who is thought to come on New Years Eve.

 Each year of the Chinese calendar celebrates a different animal.
-For all you pork lovers out there, you will be delighted to learn that 2019 is considered the year of the Pig in the Chinese astrological calendar.
+For those of you who are afraid of critters, you will be frightened to learn that 2020 is considered the year of the Pig in the Chinese astrological calendar.